robomq/robomq.io/docs/request-reply.md

 **Python client AMQP library**

-The Python library we use for this example can be found at <https://github.com/pika/pika>.
+The Python library we use for this example can be found at <a href="https://github.com/pika/pika" target="_blank">https://github.com/pika/pika</a>.

 You can install it through `sudo pip install pika`.